• Skip to main content

 The inspiration behind this recipe:

-Butternut squash is my favorite of all the winter squash because it's so versatile!
-It's so easily turned into soup, gratins, galettes and you can even make butternut squash chips with it!
+Butternut squash is my favorite winter squash because it’s so versatile!
+It can be easily turned into soup, gratins, galettes, and so much more!

-Taleggio cheese is one of my favorite cheeses and the two together is sheer magic!
+Brie-like Taleggio cheese is one of my favorite cheeses, and the two together are sheer magic!

 Photo of Butternut Squash Soup with Thyme and Taleggio in white bowl with two spoons nearby and fresh thyme on the surface.

 Taleggio cheese is one of the oldest cheeses in the world.
-Produced in Italy, Taleggio (the valley of its origin), it's a semi-soft cheese with an edible rind.
-It's finished aging in the fall so it's perfect to enjoy in numerous ways this time of year.
-The somewhat fruity yet tangy flavor paired with butternut squash is a culinary match made in heaven!
+Produced in Italy, Taleggio (the valley of its origin), it’s a semi-soft cheese with an edible rind.
+It’s finished aging in the fall, so it’s perfect to enjoy in numerous ways at this time of year.
+The somewhat fruity yet tangy flavor paired with butternut squash is a heavenly culinary match!

 If you can't find Taleggio, simply use Brie cheese instead.